 The world Bureau of Labour Statistics reports that the service-producing sector will continue to be the dominant employment generator in the economy, adding 20.5 million jobs by 2010.
 Employment in the service producing sector is expected to increase by 19 percent over the 2000-2010 periods, whereas manufacturing employment is expected to increase by only 3percent.
-In fact, manufacturing's share of total jobs is expected to decline from 13 percent in 2000 to 11 percent in 2010.These numbers and others have led to a growing interest in the special problems of marketing services (Kotler and Keller, 2006)
+In fact, manufacturing's share of total jobs is expected to decline from 13 percent in 2000 to 11 percent in 2010.
+These numbers and others have led to a growing interest in the special problems of marketing services ??Kotler and Keller, 2006).

-Service, can define as: any act or performance that one party can offer to another that is essentially intangible and does not result in the ownership of anything.
-Its production may or may not be tied to a physical product (Ibid).
+75 Service, can define as: any act or performance that one party can offer to another that is essentially intangible 76 and does not result in the ownership of anything.
+Its production may or may not be tied to a physical product 77 (Ibid).

-Services possess several unique features that often have a significant impact on marketing program development.
-Manufacturing organizations produce tangible goods that can be numbered, stored and consumed at a later time whereas, services are intangible performance.
-These special features of services may cause problems and often result in making decisions that are substantially different from those found in connection with the marketing of goods.

-Service, as stated by Kotler (1996), generally has the following major characteristics that greatly affect the design of service management programs.
-These are intangibility, heterogeneity, inseparability, Variability and perishability features of services.
-Services are intangible, unlike physical products, they cannot be felt, smelled, heard, or tasted before they are bought or rendered.
+78 Services possess several unique features that often have a significant impact on marketing program develop-79 ment.
+Manufacturing organizations produce tangible goods that can be numbered, stored and consumed at a 80 later time whereas, services are intangible performance.
+These special features of services may cause problems 81 and often result in making decisions that are substantially different from those found in connection with the and often result in making decisions that are substantially different from those found in connection with the marketing of goods.
+Service, as stated by ??otler (1996), generally has the following major characteristics that greatly affect the design of service management programs.
+These are intangibility, heterogeneity, inseparability, Variability and 84 85 perishability features of services.
+Services are intangible, unlike physical products, they cannot be felt, smelled, 86 heard, or tasted before they are bought or rendered.
 Heterogeneity refers to the difficult nature of services to standardize them; as a result, output can vary widely in quality.
-Services are usually designed around the specific requirements of the individual customer.
-Services are inseparable because they are typically produced and consumed simultaneously i.e. production and consumption occurs at the same time.
-It is usually impossible to separate the production and consumption.
-Customers participate in the service delivery system, and they receive the value as the service is produced.
-Services possess a potential for high variability in the quality of output.
+Services are usually designed around the 87 specific requirements of the individual customer.
+Services are inseparable because they are typically produced 88 and consumed simultaneously i.e. production and consumption occurs at the same time.
+It is usually impossible 89 to separate the production and consumption.
+Customers participate in the service delivery system, and they 90 receive the value as the service is produced.
+Services possess a potential for high variability in the quality of 91 output.
 Because they depend on people who provide them and when and where they are provided.
-It cannot be guaranteed to be identical in all aspects to those that have gone before and to those that will follow.
-Perishable is to mean that services cannot be stored because it is not tangible goods.
+It cannot be 92 guaranteed to be identical in all aspects to those that have gone before and to those that will follow.
+Perishable 93 is to mean that services cannot be stored because it is not tangible goods.
+94

-Services intangibility, inseparability and heterogeneity underline the importance of the "human interaction element of service delivery" - the service encounter (Bitner et al., 1990) cited in (Dimitriades and Maroudas 2007).
+Services intangibility, inseparability and heterogeneity underline the importance of the "human interaction element of service delivery" -the service encounter (Bitner et al., 1990) cited in (Dimitriades and Maroudas 2007).
 The term service encounter is used to denote person-to-person interaction between a customer and an employee of an organization during the acquisition of a service.
 Indeed, Berry and Parasuraman (1991) cited in Dimitriades and Maroudas (2007) expand the "customer" construct by viewing employees' as "internal customers".
 An internal customer is defined as anyone in an organization who is supplied with products or services by distinct organizational departments or by persons working in them.